 Statement of Core Values

-The Institute for Diversity in the Arts (IDA) + Committee on Black Performing Arts (CBPA) is an interdisciplinary program in the humanities that involves students in the study of culture, identity and diversity through artistic expression.
-Our mission is to create, support, and advance powerful, collaborative, and transformative arts practice and arts leadership.
+The Institute for Diversity in the Arts (IDA) + Committee on Black Performing Arts (CBPA) is a program in the arts that involves students and communities in the study of culture, identity, and diversity in and through artistic expression.
+Our mission is to create, support, and advance powerful, collaborative, and transformative arts practice and arts leadership in service of equity and justice.

 We seek to accomplish this along four tracks:

-1) Critical thinking about art, diversity, and identity
+1) Critical thinking and practice around art, diversity, and identity

 4) Cutting-edge arts practice

-We support the advancement of aesthetics by highlighting and showcasing the best ideas and practices of diverse artists from around the world.
+We support the advancement of aesthetics by highlighting and showcasing the best ideas and practices of diverse artists from around the world, and by offering the space and technological tools needed for robust exploration and experimentation.